 A good way to approach keywording is to think in terms of the Who, What, Where and When and How of your image, and then break that down into categories.
 Many of the words you’ve included in your caption can be included in your keywords, so take your time to come up with a caption that describes your photo in a precise way.

 First add the most specific physical elements, then the descriptive, working your way down to the most general.
 Only then do you add the concepts.
 The list of questions below is a starting point.
 Create your own list as a reminder of all the aspects of an image you want to keyword.
-Use the controlled vocabulary in the Keyword Composer™ to refine your keywords.
+Use the controlled vocabulary in the Keyword Composer™ as a keyword generator to refine your keywords.

 What do you literally see in the image?